 On transferring to the partner institution in Year Three, you will focus on international business and in Year Four, you have the opportunity to specialise in a variety of business areas.

-You’ll graduate with two qualifications—the BA in Global Business from DCU, and a BSc in International Business from Northeastern University or University of San Diego (USA).
+You’ll graduate with two qualifications—the BA in Global Business from DCU, and a BSc in International Business from Northeastern University.

 For more information on the course structure click here

 Apply through the Central Applications Office (CAO) by 1st February or 1st May

 No Entry Path

 At DCU, our students can expect a unique campus experience.
 We are known for our excellent teaching and learning facilities, our active clubs and societies, and our great social and sporting facilities.
 All this makes DCU an exciting place to be.

 DCU has three academic campuses; Glasnevin, St. Patrick’s and All Hallows (both in Drumcondra), all close to Dublin City centre.

 They can be reached by public transport, Dublin Bus and Bus Éireann, with our Drumcondra campuses a ten minute walk from Drumcondra Train Station.
 Glasnevin is a 20 minute walk from St Patrick’s and All Hallows.
 They are also linked by Dublin Bus.

 Each campus has a library (O’Reilly, Cregan and Woodlock Hall), study spaces, restaurants, and on-campus residencies.
 There are sports facilities on Glasnevin and St. Patrick’s, and there is a dedicated sports campus, St Claire’s, located near Glasnevin on the Ballymun Road.